FedorChervyakov/xbee-wifi-lab-transponder/README.md

 # Xbee Wi-Fi Lab Transponder

-This is a LabVIEW project which uses XBee Wi-Fi module (S6B) connect though a serial port.
+This is a LabVIEW project which uses XBee Wi-Fi module (S6B) connected through a serial port.
-It is intended to be used in the following scenario: students are tasked with developing a LabVIEW application that uses a XBee Wi-Fi module to send a message to a teacher and receive another message from the teacher.
+It is intended to be used in the following scenario: students are tasked with developing a LabVIEW application that uses a XBee Wi-Fi module to send a message to a teacher and receive a response from the teacher.
 This project is the teacher's part of the exercise.

 ## Description